 - What applicable tools and methodologies for the investigation of the causes of underperformance and to support continual improvement are selected?

 - The continual improvement process can be conducted by small-step ongoing improvement activities conducted by personnel within existing processes (Kaizen Events).

-- Useful tools that are often used to continually improve, include: capability studies, design of experiments, risk analysis, SPC, supplier evaluation, test and measurement technology, theory of constraints, overall equipment effectiveness, technology, benchmarking, analysis of motion/ergonomics and error-proofing.
+- Useful tools that are often used to continually improve, include capability studies, design of experiments, risk analysis, SPC, supplier evaluation, test and measurement technology, the theory of constraints, overall equipment effectiveness, technology, benchmarking, analysis of motion/ergonomics, and error-proofing.
 Ensure that personnel applying these tools are competent and trained.